The Restructuring Review: Ireland

 Due to pre-filing negotiations, the examinership scheme writing €1.4 billion off the total debt was confirmed by the court within 54 days of the filing.
-It is reported10 that the senior lenders took a 15 per cent write down on their debt, the second tier received 10 per cent of the value of their debt and the last two layers were crammed down entirely.
+It is reported7 that the senior lenders took a 15 per cent write-down on their debt, the second tier received 10 per cent of the value of their debt and the last two layers were crammed down entirely.
 The senior lenders became the new owners of the business.
 There was no objection to the scheme.

-The Companies Act Scheme has been reasonably well used, although more so for corporate reorganisations, mergers and de-mergers than for insolvent restructurings.
+The Companies Act Scheme is the primary alternative for solvent and insolvent restructurings.
 The essential features of the Companies Act Scheme may be summarised as:

 - a compromise or arrangement is proposed between a company and its creditors or any class of them;

-- directors may convene meetings of creditors without court order;
+- directors may convene meetings of creditors without a court order;

-- the court may order a moratorium for such period as it sees fit;
+- the court may order a moratorium for such a period as it sees fit;

 - creditor approval requires a majority in number representing three-quarters in value (of each class); and